 - (a) a dwelling unit that is a building, or is located in a building, in which an installation was made, or repairs or a replacement was carried out, for which eligible capital expenditures were incurred, or - (b) a dwelling unit that is affected by an installation made, or repairs or a replacement carried out, in or on a residential property in which the dwelling unit is located, for which eligible capital expenditures were incurred.

-The Tenant occupies the entire rental unit property.
-There is no evidence before me that the house contains any additional living accommodation for another occupant.
-As such, I find that the residential property has one specified dwelling unit.
+The Tenant occupies a significant portion of the rental unit property.
+As such, I find that the residential property has one specified dwelling unit in terms of the definitions set in the Regulation.

 4. Amount of Capital Expenditure